Jaspereclipse/py-faster-rcnn/README.md

 ```
 cd $FRCN_ROOT
-./experiments/scripts/faster_rcnn_end2end.sh 0 VGG16 ilsvrc
+./experiments/scripts/faster_rcnn_end2end.sh 0 VGG16 ilsvrc --set RNG_SEED 42
 ```

 ## Use Caffe's snapshot
-After running ~28,000 iterations on AWS, the instance encountered a sudden mysterious shutdown.
+After running ~28,000 iterations on AWS, the problem stopped somehow (maybe I did something).
 And the implemented snapshot method in Python has no way to restore the training state, meaning I have to run it again.
 To prevent similar things from happening again, I decided to use the Caffe's original snapshot.

 The fix refers to the solution to [Issue#35](http://stackoverflow.com/questions/8773299/how-to-cut-an-entire-line-in-vim-and-paste-it).